-We all know how we want to spend our retirement, whether it’s exploring the jungle, baking for your grandchildren or salmon fishing in the highlands.
-After years of navigating the rush-hour commute, working long hours and making sacrifices for your children, it’s time to put yourself first.
-One thing’s for certain: you’ll need to be able to afford it.
+We all know how we want to spend our retirement, whether it’s exploring the jungle, baking for the grandchildren or salmon fishing in the highlands.
+But, after years of navigating the rush-hour commute, working long hours and making sacrifices for your children, it’s time to put yourself first.
+One thing’s for sure: you’ll need to be able to afford it.

 The difficulty of the pensions landscape and its use as a political football each election cycle make it easy for some Brits to put their head in the sand when it comes to saving for their pension, writing it off as something they can’t afford.

-But the good news is that many overestimate how much they’ll actually need.
-It all depends on how you plan to live out your twilight years, but if you want a comfortable life with a couple of European holidays each summer, you’ll need around £26,000 a year, research from consumer group Which? shows.
+The good news is that many overestimate how much they’ll actually need for retirement.
+Of course, it all depends on how you plan to live out your twilight years, but if you want a comfortable life with a couple of European holidays each summer, you’ll need a post-tax income of around £28,000 a year, research from consumer group Which? shows.

-After all, you won’t be paying out for a mortgage, your commuting and your children will – hopefully – be independent.
+After all, you won’t be paying for a mortgage or commuting, and your children will hopefully be independent.

 Fancy something a bit more luxurious?
-You’ll need £39,000 a year if you’re looking forward to more exotic travel and want a new car every five years.
+You’ll need a post-tax annual income of £45,000 a year if you’re looking forward to more exotic travel and want a new car every five years.

 Will a state pension be enough?